 Try an exercise where you simply scribble down your thoughts and you try to not stop.
-This can be difficult to begin, and a blank canvas can be intimidating.
+This can be difficult to begin with, and a blank canvas can be intimidating.
 Write anything that comes into your head without judgement and just keep going.
-If you flex your ideas muscle often, you’ll find your flow much quicker in the studio.
+If you flex your 'ideas muscle' often, you’ll find your flow much quicker in the studio.

 Stay In Your Flow